dhavalsharma97/ModernWebDevelopmentFrameworks/Assignment 6/README.md

 # Assignment 5
 This assignment focuses on getting us know more about **JavaScript**.
 It contains a basic HTML page with various JavaScript files linked to it.
-They contain conditional logic and looping problems.
+They contain several conditional logic and looping problems.
+The problems are as follows:
+* Larger or Smaller?
+* The “Coin Flip” Game
+* The “Coin Flip” Game Redux
+* The “Coin Flip Streak” Game
+* Looping a Triangle
+* Odd or Even?
+* Marco!
+Polo!
+* Countdown

 ## Installation
 * git clone _[Github_Address][Address]_